- Answers on Aging: Financial Exploitation

 - Answers on Aging: Pharmacy Benefits

 - engAGED: The National Resource Center for Engaging Older Adults

 Easier to Understand

 n4a is a proud supporter of National Medicare Education Week, Sept.
-15 – 21, which is devoted to helping Medicare beneficiaries, their families and caregivers make confident, informed Medicare decisions—just in time for Medicare Open Enrollment (Oct.
+15 – 21, which has the goal of helping Medicare beneficiaries, their families and caregivers make confident, informed Medicare decisions—just in time for Medicare Open Enrollment, which starts one month later (Oct.
 15 – Dec.
 7).
-We believe this education campaign perfectly aligns with the work AAAs already do to educate consumers about Medicare and offers you additional tools to make your outreach easier and more successful.
+This campaign perfectly aligns with the work AAAs already do to educate consumers about Medicare and offers additional tools to make your outreach easier and more successful.

-- Engaged directly with thousands of consumers to answer their Medicare questions and provide Medicare information
+- Engaged with thousands of consumers to answer their Medicare questions and provide Medicare information

-- Hosted more than 150 in-person educational events in communities across the country
+- Hosted more than 150 in-person educational events per year in communities across the country

-- Received dozens of mayoral proclamations naming Sept.
+- Received mayoral proclamations nationwide naming Sept.
 15 – 21 National Medicare Education Week in their communities

 Here’s what you can do:

 - Hold an educational event in your community.
-We’ve gathered everything you need in the Medicare Education Toolkit described below.
+We’ve gathered everything you need in our Medicare Education Toolkit.
 It’s all downloadable and ready to use.